How a cheap, brutally efficient grocery chain is upending America's supermarkets

 Rather than employ a team of runners to retrieve carts from the parking lot all day, Aldi expects its customers to return carts to the store after each shopping trip.
 It forces that behavior by charging customers a quarter deposit that they get back when they return their carts.

 This is not a novel idea.
-Several American grocers tried it in the 1980s and 1990s, but abandoned the practice after it annoyed customers who had come to expect more services of their grocery stores.
-Aldi, which opened its first US store in Iowa in 1976, has stuck with the model, insisting the deposit system is core to its low-price strategy.
+Several American grocers tried it in the 1980s and 1990s, but abandoned the practice after it annoyed customers who had come to expect more services at their grocery stores.
+Aldi, which opened its first US store in Iowa in 1976, has stuck with the model, insisting the deposit system is key to its low-price strategy.
 The store’s most die-hard fans even celebrate it, heralding when Aldi offers “quarter keeper” keychains from time to time.
 Some fans even knit their own versions.
 A search on Etsy for “Aldi quarter keeper” turns up more than 500 results.

 The quirks don’t stop there.